daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>Choosing between toList(), asList(), and asIterable()</summary>

-When working with reference types, such as `ImmutableArray<Person>`, prefer `asList()` as that's extremely efficient since the generated wrapper is backed by the same backing array without copying the elements.
+When working with reference types, such as `ImmutableArray<Person>`, prefer `asList()` as that allows the flexibility of random access and is extremely efficient since the generated wrapper is backed by the same backing array without copying the elements.

 When working with primitive variants, such as `ImmutableFloatArray`, exposing these to list APIs will result in auto-boxing since lists operate on generic types:

-* If random access isn't needed then use `asIterable()` as that avoids copying the backing array and auto-boxes the values lazily when they are iterated over.
+* If random access isn't needed, use `asIterable()` as that avoids copying the backing array and nudges usages towards one-time access patterns with the iterator.
+This only auto-boxes the elements that are accessed when stopping early.
-* If random access is needed and the number of accesses won't exceed the list size, then use `asList()` as this results in less auto-boxing.
+* If random access is needed and the number of accesses won't exceed the list size, use `asList()` as this results in less auto-boxing.
 * For everything else, use `toList()` as this auto-boxes all the values upfront and avoids additional auto-boxing when accessing the elements multiple times.

-The `asList()` and `asIterable()` approaches have a secondary benefit since they auto-box values lazily only when accessed.
-This reduces the pressure on the garbage collector for use cases that aggregate values without holding onto each element, such as when computing the average value as we only need to keep track of the sum.
-This usage pattern of creating temporary objects that are immediately discarded is very efficient with modern garbage collectors as the collection process only copies objects that are still referenced.
-So short-lived objects that are immediately discarded don't add any overhead to garbage collectors.
-However, if all the elements were auto-boxed up-front to pass to some utility that computes their average, any garbage collections that occur before that utility completes would be forced to copy all these element wrappers since they are still referenced.
+Using `asList()` or `asIterable()` has a secondary benefit since they auto-box values lazily when accessed.
+This reduces the pressure on the garbage collector for use cases that aggregate values without holding onto the elements, such as when only keeping track of the sum to compute the average.
+This usage pattern of creating temporary objects that are immediately discarded is very efficient with modern garbage collectors as the collection process only copies objects that are still accessible.
+So having 1 or 1,000 discarded objects has no performance impact on the collection process.
+However, if we auto-box all elements up-front to pass to some utility, any collections that occur before that utility completes would be forced to copy all these element wrappers around since they're all still accessible.

 </details>